Machine learning guide

 If you are unsure about the right service to use, don't hesitate to contact our service desk and explain your computing needs.

-For most machine learning needs CSC's supercomputers, Puhti and Mahti, are the way to go.
-Both are clusters of hundreds of computers, some of which offer GPU-acceleration.
+For most machine learning needs CSC's supercomputers are the way to go.
+These are clusters of hundreds (or thousands) of computers, some of which offer GPU-acceleration.
 The supercomputers are multi-user systems, so individual users have limited rights to install software, and as with any shared resource one must follow the usage policy so that the service can remain usable.

-New users may in particular be interested in Puhti's web interface, which can be accessed at www.puhti.csc.fi.
+Both Puhti and Mahti have a web interface which can be accessed via www.puhti.csc.fi and www.mahti.csc.fi, respectively.
 Via the web interface, one can easily launch for example a Jupyter Notebook session with TensorFlow or PyTorch.
-Please note that Puhti's web interface is still in a beta stage and being continuously improved.

 There are some use cases where the supercomputers are not the right solution, and you may need a virtual server on Pouta.
 Typical examples include: